JetBrains/intellij-sdk-docs/topics/ui/controls/toolbar.md

 ![](toolbar_group.png){width=242}

-Label group of icons if it helps to make the icons more clear and if it’s needed to promote the icons.
+Label a group of icons if it helps to make the icons clearer and if it’s needed to promote the icons.
 The icons group becomes more visible with the label.

 Arrange items inside groups by the frequency of use, from left to right from top to bottom.
 Rely on statistics.